maxBruckhaus/clothing-classifier/README.md

 # clothing-classifier
 Clothing classifier implemented using convolutional neural networks in PyTorch.
-Achieved accuracy of 91% with 4 categories (topcs, bottoms, shoes, hats) which decreased to 69% when more categories were instroduced (dress, longsleeve, polo, etc).
+Achieved accuracy of 91% with 4 categories (topcs, bottoms, shoes, hats) which decreased to 69% when more categories were introduced (dress, longsleeve, polo, etc).

-Exprimented with image resizing and grayscaling in Feature Extraction from Images notebook.
+Experimented with image resizing and grayscaling in Feature Extraction from Images notebook.
 Exported images_3.csv & images_4.csv using the Add_Additional_Data notebook.
 FinalModel notebook contains the results of our model against dataset 01.
 FinalModel2 notebook contains the results of our model against dataset 02.